Press Kit — Media Resources for Arkansas Pension Investigation

 For source documents and detailed research findings, contact us directly.
 All claims are backed by public records obtained through lawful FOIA requests.

-Arkansans for Retirement Transparency (ART) is a grassroots Arkansas campaign for pension transparency and fiduciary accountability.
+Arkansans for Pension Integrity (API) is a grassroots Arkansas campaign for pension transparency and fiduciary accountability.